 Cape Town is one of the most beloved cities on the African continent, rich with adventure, natural beauty and vibrant cultures.

-Cape Town is South Africa's oldest city and one of its most popular tourism destinations.
+Cape Town is South Africa's oldest city and one of its most popular vacation destinations.
 It is a cosmopolitan hub that has something to complement the desires of every visitor to its shores.

 |Main Languages Spoken||English, Afrikaans, Xhosa|

 The Kirstenbosch Botanical Gardens flower across 528 hectares of Table Mountain's eastern flanks, conserving five of South Africa's unique biomes.
 Highlights of a visit to the gardens include seeing spectacular proteas - the country's national flower - and the elevated perspective from the Boomslang Tree Canopy Walkway.